dotnet/EntityFramework.Docs/entity-framework/core/querying/single-split-queries.md

 ```

 > [!WARNING]
-> When using split queries with Skip/Take, pay special attention to making your query ordering fully deterministic; not doing so could cause incorrect data to be returned.
+> When using split queries with Skip/Take, pay special attention to making your query ordering fully unique; not doing so could cause incorrect data to be returned.
 For example, if results are ordered only by date, but there can be multiple results with the same date, then each one of the split queries could each get different results from the database.
-Ordering by both date and ID (or any other unique property) makes the ordering fully deterministic and avoids this problem.
+Ordering by both date and ID (or any other unique property or combination of properties) makes the ordering fully unique and avoids this problem.
 Note that relational databases do not apply any ordering by default, even on the primary key.

 > [!NOTE]
 > One-to-one related entities are always loaded via JOINs in the same query, as it has no performance impact.